bottlerocket-os/bottlerocket/TESTING.md

 Ensure all environment variables are still set and set them if they aren't.

 To run the migration test set `TESTSYS_TEST=migration` in the `cargo make test` call.
-This will automatically determine the ami that should be used by finding the latest released version of bottlerocket and checking the user's AMIs to find the correct starting AMI ID.
+This will automatically determine the AMI that should be used by finding the latest released version of bottlerocket and checking the user's AMIs to find the correct starting AMI ID.
+Remember to set the environment variables for the architecture and variant.

 ```shell
 cargo make -e TESTSYS_TEST=migration test